Cat345/petiteayami/wp-content/plugins/flexible-shipping/readme.txt

 == Description ==

-= Table Rate Shipping Killer =
+= The best free plugin to configure shipping rates in your WooCommerce store =

 Flexible Shipping is the most advanced shipping plugin for WooCommerce stores, allowing you to calculate the shipping costs based on weight and/or cart total.
-Combine it with the PRO version and it will become the only WooCommerce shipping plugin you'll ever need.
+Combine it with the PRO version, and it will become the only shipping plugin for WooCommerce you will ever need.

 [youtube https://www.youtube.com/watch?v=UPumLCbqjZA]

-> **Upgrade to Flexible Shipping PRO**<br />
+**Upgrade to Flexible Shipping PRO**
-> Upgrade to [Flexible Shipping PRO now](https://octol.io/fs-repo-up) to get the priority e-mail support and gain an access to all the PRO features!
+Upgrade to [Flexible Shipping PRO now](https://octol.io/fs-repo-up) to get the priority e-mail support and gain an access to all the PRO features\!

 = Possible Shipping Scenarios =

 * Shipping costs based on cart weight
 * Shipping costs based on cart total
-* Adding handling fee or an insurance cost after reaching a certain order value
+* Adding a handling fee or an insurance cost after reaching a certain order value
-* Creating COD (Cash On Delivery) shipping method with additional costs
+* Creating a COD (Cash On Delivery) shipping method with additional costs
-* Different shipping costs for different shipping classes, products or product categories (PRO)
+* Different shipping costs for different shipping classes, products, or product categories (PRO)
-* Disabling/hiding the shipping method if the configured rule has been matched in the cart (PRO)
+* Disabling/hiding the shipping method for certain rules (PRO)
-* Additional cost added to whole order and/or per each one product in the cart (PRO)
+* Additional cost added to the whole order and/or to each product in the cart (PRO)
-* Enabling/disabling the shipping method based on the Time of the Day and Day of the week (PRO)
+* Enabling/disabling the shipping method based on the Time of the Day and the Day of the week (PRO)
 * Hiding the shipping method for certain products

-These are only a few examples of the Flexible Shipping usage, however, sky is the limit.
-We have described the most popular use cases in the comprehensive and detailed plugin documentation and [Ready to use scenarios &rarr;](https://octol.io/fs-repo-docs).
+These are only a few examples of the Flexible Shipping usage.
+However, the sky is the limit.
+We have described the most popular use cases in the comprehensive and detailed plugin documentation and [Ready to use scenarios →](https://octol.io/fs-repo-docs).

 = Features =

-* Unlimited shipping methods and costs calculation rules
+* Unlimited shipping methods and cost calculation rules
-* Possibility of adding the titles and **descriptions** to your shipping methods
+* Possibility to add titles and **descriptions** to your shipping methods
 * Shipping cost based on cart total and/or weight
 * Minimum and maximum values for cart total and/or weight
-* Summing up the costs of e.g. two different rules at the same time e.g. one based on cart total and the second based on weight
+* Summing up the costs of e.g. two different rules at the same time, e.g. one based on cart total and the second based on weight
-* Free shipping over amount threshold
+* Free shipping over the amount threshold
 * Option to display the selected shipping methods only for logged-in users
 * Further shipping companies integrations (see the info below for more details)
 * WPML and Polylang compatibility
-* Built-in ready to use scenarios
+* Built-in, ready-to-use scenarios
 * Automatic notification about shipping zone configuration conflict
 * Cart calculation settings (cart or package value)
 * Built-in tutorial with step-by-step guide